 When considering the above questions, the person who is willing to analyse the policy environment must carry out research in an unbiased manner.
-However small the issue, you need to carry out systematic research on its policy environment.
+For a big issue, you need to carry out systematic research on its policy environment.
 Information in relation to the above questions is not available from formal sources.
 For example, while talking to someone, you may feel that the person is very supportive but in reality the person may be playing a dual role.

 In a real-life situation, you will find people have different interests.
 You cannot categorise them into only two categories - supporters and opponents.
-The following power diagram plays a vital role (Figure 3.5).
+The power diagram shown in Figure 4.5 plays a vital role.

-Figure 3.5: Social force analysis
+Figure 4.5: Social force analysis